 Urban Forest Fire Mitigation

-Starting January 2024, crews will be working to reduce the potential fire load in the forested area east and north of Piper Drive.
+Starting mid-February 2025, crews will be working to reduce the potential fire load in the public land north of 56 Street between 48A Avenue and 47A Avenue.

 Frequently Asked Questions